Skip to main content

 You’re starting your reply with “Congratulations on your engagement!”

-It might sound nit-picky, but we promise it’s not.
+It might sound nitpicky, but we promise it’s not.
 Most wedding professionals start their reply with some form of congratulations to the happy couple.
 When couples are doing their research and are beginning to contact vendors, every preview line in their inbox starts to look exactly the same.
 Change things up to ensure that you get noticed!

-It is easy to get defeated when lead replies don’t turn into sales, all the more so when conversation quickly dies out.
+It is easy to get defeated when lead replies don’t turn into sales, all the more so when the conversation quickly dies out.
 However, if a couple is reaching out to you, it’s because they are interested in you.
 Know that in reaching out, a couple has eliminated a huge portion of your competition.
-While they might also be reaching out to a few more similar wedding professionals, you are still a part of the select group that they liked and wanted to hear from because they want to book you.
+While they might also be reaching out to a few more similar wedding professionals, you are still part of the select group they liked and wanted to hear from, because they want to book you.

 Let's grow your business together!